undefined cover

 Creede, USA: A Community in Conversation - with Kahane Corn Cooperman and Innbo Shim

 This episode is the perfect antidote to whatever you’re feeling the day after election day… in today’s episode, I sit down with two documentary filmmakers, Kahane Corn Cooperman and Innbo Shim, to discuss their film, Creede USA.
 Creede is a small, remote mining town in Colorado that serves as a microcosm of differing political sides and debates that are happening more broadly in our country today.
 The town consists of conservative mining families that have been there for generations, and more liberal, progressive theater people who come into town every summer for the past 60 years for their repertory theater company.
 The documentary features many individuals and perspectives that live in this small town of 300, where residents are forced to confront each other's differing views.
 The film covers the real-time school board meetings that are tackling some of the pressing political hot button debates and issues facing us today - from topics like guns in schools and gender identity curriculum.
 This film, and our conversation, explores how people can have vehemently opposing political views, YET still maintain respect for and civility toward one another, and in doing so have created a strong and thriving community in Creede.
 Creede USA is an amazing independent film… this story and the two amazing female filmmakers behind this story are truly inspirational.
 This is an episode you won’t want to miss!
-Hosted by Ausha.
+Hosted on Ausha.
 See ausha.co/privacy-policy for more information.

 54min | Published on November 5, 2025